code4romania/terraform-gcloud-website-factory/README.md

 - Project IAM Admin
 - Secret Manager Admin
 - Compute Network Admin
+- Cloud Run Admin

-Generate and download the JSON keys and then use them as a GOOGLE_CREDENTIALS env variable in Terraform Cloud
+Generate and download the JSON keys and then use them as a GOOGLE_CREDENTIALS env variable in Terraform Cloud.

-Make sure to verify the ownership of the domain here: https://search.google.com/search-console/welcome Add the service account email generated above as the owner user in the search console.
+Make sure to verify the ownership of the domain here: https://search.google.com/search-console/welcome.
+Add the service account email generated above as the owner user in the search console.

 ---